ropensci-review-tools/pkgcheck/tests/testthat/_snaps/extra-checks/checks-extra.md

 git hash: [](https://github.com/ropensci-review-tools/pkgstats/tree/)

-- :heavy_check_mark: Package name is available
+- :heavy_check_mark: Package is already on CRAN.
 - :heavy_multiplication_x: Package depends on the following obsolete packages: [blah]
 - :heavy_multiplication_x: does not have a 'codemeta.json' file.
 - :heavy_multiplication_x: does not have a 'contributing' file.